KevinWorkman/HappyCoding/tutorials/android/_posts/2018-03-17-custom-drawing.md

 ## Input Events

 The `View` class also provides several event callback functions that you can override.
 Android automatically calls these functions when the user does stuff like touch the screen.
-This allows us to take some action in response to user input.
+This lets us take some action in response to user input.

 For example, the `onTouchEvent()` function is called whenever the user touches the screen inside the view: